 For his debut album, Pennsylvania-via-Baltimore singer/songwriter Anthony St. James constructed a studio space in his dim, uncomfortable basement and brought only the essentials: string lights, bourbon, some beat-up guitars and, perhaps most important, a declined invitation to his 20 year high school reunion.

-“Adolescence, early 20s… I think those years are tough even under the best of circumstances.
+“I think adolescence, early 20’s, those years are tough even under the best of circumstances.
 I wanted to tell some honest stories about my friends and the company I kept in those days, who lived them under some of the worst circumstances.”

 With a title that nods to Leonard Cohen and working-class poetry celebrating the lonely, desperate, and the down-but-not-quite-out, Songs of Anthony St. James is the sound of a sympathetic troubadour serenading lost souls in a dark bar with their own ghost stories.